-- 3.9 As demonstrated within Table 3.2, the Porthmadog-Tremadog ward area has its highest population concentration within the 50-64 age cohort at 23.2%, which is higher than both Gwynedd and Wales for this age group.
-The percentage of the population within the 50+ age groups are all higher in the Porthmadog-Tremadog area than across Gwynedd and Wales, suggesting that the local area has a particularly ageing population.
-The number of people within the 16-24 and 25-34 age groups reflected this and were lower, at around 7.1% and 9.4% respectively, than both Gwynedd and Wales as a whole. - 3.10 It is considered that the lower proportion of younger people is down to lack of attractive employment opportunities and housing opportunities for younger people, resulting in out-migration of younger generations towards areas where they can attend further education such as university, find a wider variety of work opportunities and find a home.
+- 3.9 As demonstrated within Table 3.2, the ward area has the majority of its population within the 50-64 age cohort.
+The number of people within the 16-24 and 25-34 age groups were lower, at around 7.1% and 9.4% respectively, which was below the average for both Gwynedd and Wales as a whole. - 3.10 It is considered that the lower proportion of younger people is down to lack of attractive employment opportunities and housing opportunities for younger people, resulting in out-migration of younger generations towards areas where they can attend further education such as university, find a wider variety of work opportunities and find a home.